desmccarter/maxwell/README.md

 Author:		Des McCarter

-XML based Selenium page factory and test flow automation framework.
+XML based test flow automation abd Selenium page factory framework.

+(Think of this framework married with Selenium as Angular JS is married to Javascript/JQuery)

 Full documentation can be found in this repository at https://github.com/desmccarter/maxwell/blob/master/README.docx.

 Framework download and set-up: